 - A CO2 tax of US\$ 5/ton on emissions from stationary sources with boilers or turbines (with an aggregated capacity of 50 MW or more).
 The tax targets large facilities (food processing, refinery, and the electricity sector) and covers approximately 40 per cent of the country's carbon emissions.
-Small plants and those operating on non-conventional renewable energy (biomass) are exempt from the tax. - A tax on local pollutants^g from stationary sources, which takes into account local air quality factors, the social costs of each pollutant and population density in the municipality in which the facility is located. - A one-time tax on new light and mid-size vehicles which takes into account the vehicle's urban performance and NOx emissions.
+Small plants and those operating on non-conventional renewable energy (biomass) are exempt from the tax. - A tax on local pollutantsi from stationary sources, which takes into account local air quality factors, the social costs of each pollutant and population density in the municipality in which the facility is located. - A one-time tax on new light and mid-size vehicles which takes into account the vehicle's urban performance and NOx emissions.

 The tax on local pollutants which varies by pollutant and municipality (local authority district) is an innovative mechanism designed to reflect local conditions.
-The tax rates were deliberately introduced at a g Local pollutants concerned: Particulate Matter (PM), Nitrogen Oxide (NOx) and Sulphur dioxide (SO2)

-low level to increase their political and public acceptance.
-The necessary monitoring, measurement, recording and verification of emissions for taxes is ensured by the use of the Chilean single window Pollutant Release and Transfer Register.
-137
+The tax rates were deliberately introduced at a low level to increase their political and public acceptance.
+The necessary monitoring, measurement, recording and verification of emissions for taxes is ensured by the use of the Chilean single window Pollutant Release and Transfer Register. $^{\rm 137}$